thefrontside/bigtest/website/docs/interactors/6-write-your-own.md

 ## Writing your first interactor

-In this tutorial, we will create our own `TextField` Interactor.
-Although BigTest has this type of interactor built-in, recreating it is a great way to learn all the pieces that make up an interactor while using familiar examples.
+In this tutorial, we will create our own `TextField` interactor.
+Although there already is a [built-in TextField](https://github.com/thefrontside/bigtest/blob/v0/packages/interactor/src/definitions/text-field.ts) interactor, recreating it is a great way to learn all the pieces that make up an interactor while using familiar examples.

 There are four things to decide when creating an interactor:
 1. What to name and label the interactor